Flight-Free-UK/flight_free_uk_website/README.md

 CSS files are processed by Webpack and the changes to files are reloaded in the browser automatically.

+However, PurgeCSS may not find HTML elements created by the Markdown processor and will purge them.
+To prevent this happening, add elements to the whitelist in postcss.config.js

 ### Javascript

 There is currently very little javascript and some of it is inline in the HTML